dhershman1/randoscando/README.md

 > The Randoest of the Scandoest

-Randoscando follows a generator style setup for its randomness, you will be able to map random functions together via map, and manually move randomness forward using step like functions
+Randoscando follows a generator style setup for its randomness allowing it to describe _how_ to generate a random value, you will be able to map random functions together via map, and manually move randomness forward using step like functions

 ## Install